Skip to content

 May - Emerald

-May birthdays fall right in the heart of Spring and the emerald is the perfect gem to symbolize and celebrate this month.
-It is also the traditional wedding anniversary present for the 20th and the 55th year.
+May birthdays fall right in the heart of spring, and the emerald, the official May birthstone, is the perfect gem to symbolize and celebrate this month.
+It is also the traditional wedding anniversary gift for both the 20th and 55th years.

-Prized for its brilliant green color, the emerald, a symbol of rebirth, is believed to grant the owner foresight, good fortune, and youth.
-Emerald, derived from the word smaragdus, means, quite literally, green in Greek.
-Emeralds are the green to greenish blue variety of the mineral Beryl, the majority of Emeralds are mined in Colombia and Zambia.
+Prized for its brilliant green color, the emerald symbolizes rebirth and is believed to grant the owner foresight, good fortune, and youth.
+The name "emerald" derives from the Greek word smaragdus, which literally means green.
+Emeralds are the green to greenish-blue variety of the mineral beryl, with the majority mined in Colombia and Zambia.

-Everyone loves a true love story including me and jewelry is my love language.
-Whilst I don’t have a specific wedding collection, I love to work one on one with clients to create a unique, personal piece that they will cherish forever.
-Here are some of the wedding stories I have been a part of or here to start the conversation of your own love story.
+Jewelry is our love language.
+While we don't maintain a specific wedding collection, we cherish the opportunity to work one-on-one with clients to create unique, personal pieces they'll treasure forever.
+Explore some of the wedding stories we've been honored to be part of, or contact us to begin crafting your own love story.

 March - Aquamarine